 He advises all entrepreneurs to read Beyond Entrepreneurship by Jim Collins and store the first 86 pages in their daily practice.
 Since you have more people thinking about the culture as you grow, you have more brains pulling together to make it better, not to abandon it.

 Netflix has maintained employee freedom in their decision making approach to running the company.
 This is a big part of the culture.
-They have maintained or bettered the working environment and conditions.
+They have maintained or bettered the working environment and conditions – from having an open vacation policy to allowing employees to bring their disciplined dogs to work.
 They have said no to hiring brilliant jerks, since such people negatively affect team morale.
 For growing startups, maintain the culture.
 Be a huge startup, not a corporate block.

 4. You don’t have to be an Elon Musk or Steve Jobs